angeloey/3D-Camera-Renderer/README.md

 ### Source Code Authors
-Files written by me:\
+Files written by me: \
  - Everything in a folder labelled "My-X"
  - main.cpp
  - README.md
- - Unit tests inside folder TESTS
+ - Unit tests inside folder TESTS (Made from boilerplate provided in mbed docs, link to boilerplate provided as comments inside each file).
  All files are labelled with Name and SID as top comments.

-Third-Party Code:\
+Third-Party Code: \
  - BSP_DISCO_F746NG.lib
- - MbedOS
+ - Mbed-OS.lib

 ### Practical Embedded Considerations